adaburrows/graphlib/README.md

 There are certain mixins which can modify the behavior of the graph.
 If one isn't familiar with the pattern of Typescript mixins, it may seem awkward.
 With some practice, it can be quite natural to work with mixins.
-In some cases, it will prove more problematice to use a mixin and using an
+In some cases, it will prove more problematic to use a mixin compared to deriving a new child class.

 ##### NoLoops